-As of July 1st 2015 medical insurance has dropped the coding for TMJ orthotic appliances.
-This means that there is no medical insurance coverage for the primary component of non-surgical treatment.
-Medical insurance also does not have coding for the CBCT (Cone Beam CT scan) which is considered the highest level x-ray diagnostic tool for TMJ disorders.
-Medical insurance does continue to have benefits for the TMJ MRI which is useful in diagnosing disc disorders and TMJ arthritis.
-Some dental insurance plans have an insurance code for a single TMJ orthotic appliance; however in many cases two appliances are needed.
+Medical Insurance companies on July 1st 2015 dropped the coding for TMJ orthotic appliances, meaning that there is currently no medical insurance coverage for treatment of non-surgical TMJ disorders with Appliance Therapy.
+Medical insurance also does not have coding for the CBCT (Cone Beam CT scan) which is considered the best hard tissue x-ray diagnostic tool for TMJ disorders.
+Medical insurance usually has benefits for the TMJ MRIs which is useful in some situations.
+Dental insurance may have some benefits for appliance therapy, CBCT, and other modalities.
+Some offices skirt around medical codes to create coverage for appliance therapy, but we are not engaged in those practices.
 Sleep Apnea appliances continue to be a covered expense by many medical insurance plans if the proper protocols are followed.

-Dr. McCarty is board certified by the American Board of Craniofacial Pain (2007) and by the American Board of Craniofacial Dental Sleep Medicine.
+Dr. McCarty is board certified by the American Board of Craniofacial Pain and by the American Board of Craniofacial Dental Sleep Medicine.
 He will continue to treat patients at what he believes to be the highest level of care and does not compromise standard of care based on insurance codes and benefits.